Lee Navigation: Governance

 The transport functions of the waterway were transferred to the British Waterways Board, subsequently known as British Waterways, from 1 January 1963, as part of the breakup of the British Transport Commission authorised by the Transport Act 1962.
 These functions are now managed by the Canal and River Trust, a charitable organisation that took over the role of British Waterways from 2 July 2012.
 There have been three further changes in the environmental management of the waterway.
-The Water Act 1973 abolished river authorities, and created ten regional water authorities.
+The Water Act 1973 (c.
+37) abolished river authorities, and created ten regional water authorities.
 The Lee Conservancy was no longer a special case, and became part of the Thames Water Authority.
-This structure lasted until the passing of the Water Act 1989, which split the water authorities apart, privatising the water supply, sewerage and sewage disposal functions, and transferring the environmental management of river systems including the Lee to the National Rivers Authority.
-The final change was a result of the Environment Act 1995, which abolished the National Rivers Authority and replaced it by the Environment Agency.
+This structure lasted until the passing of the Water Act 1989 (c.
+15), which split the water authorities apart, privatising the water supply, sewerage and sewage disposal functions, and transferring the environmental management of river systems including the Lee to the National Rivers Authority.
+The final change was a result of the Environment Act 1995 (c.
+25), which abolished the National Rivers Authority and replaced it by the Environment Agency.